PyISH: Python Integral Field Spectroscopy Simulation for HWO: Simulation Tool Modules

 It is important to note that at its current state, PyISH is equipped to handle spatial maps that can be calibrated to a single spectrum.
 Spatial maps corresponding to sources with unique spectra for each source are not currently in the scope of this simulation.
 Future discussion of this can be found in Section \ref{sect: discussion/future work}.

 After stepping through the user-specified bandpass, the the result of the ``Image Processing" module described in Section \ref{subsect: Image Processing} is two three-dimensional input cubes.
-One is the cube of the continuum, with the user-specified continuum map flux-calibrated.
+One is the cube of the continuum, with the user-specified continuum map flux calibrated.
 The other cube contains only the spatial maps from each respective emission line given in Table \ref{table: user inputs, science}, flux-calibrated according to Equation \ref{equ: delta lambda} across the specified $\Delta \lambda$.
-These 3D cubes serve as the input data for the UV IFS, that we will simulate through the optics specified in the following sections.
+These 3D cubes, now in units of Rayleighs, serve as the input data for the UV IFS, that we will simulate through the optics specified in the following sections.